adrieltap/game1/README.md

-# game1
+# 2D Flying Plane Game

 - flying game with scrolling background
-- user input will be up and down
+- user input will be arrow keys
-- user has to dodge obstacles using up and down
+- user has to dodge plane and its bullets
+- user can fire bullets and score increments accordingly
+- user has lives